-A review of evaluation parameters in use by Hakkert et al., 2007 and Gitelman et al., 2008 included:
+A review of evaluation parameters in use by Hakkert et al (2007) and Gitelman et al (2008) included:

-- At the EMS Level (Mock et al, 1993), (Nathens et al., 2004) Type of training that EMS teams receive: BLS (Basic Life Support) versus ALS (Advanced Life Support) - Type of evacuation to trauma centre: self, regular ambulance, MICU, helicopter - Time values (Smith et al., 1990): arrival at scene, treatment in the field, arrival for definitive treatment in hospital (are they within "the golden hour" rule?)
-See example from Victoria in Table - Type of field treatment - Treatment implementation according to protocols, to the extent that protocols exist.
+- At the EMS Level (Mock et al, 1993; Nathens et al, 2004). - Type of training that EMS teams receive: BLS (Basic Life Support) versus ALS (Advanced Life Support). - Type of evacuation to trauma centre: self, regular ambulance, MICU, helicopter. - Time values (Smith et al, 1990): arrival at scene, treatment in the field, arrival for definitive treatment in hospital (are they within "the golden hour" rule?).
+See example from Victoria in Table 7 below. - Type of field treatment. - Treatment implementation according to protocols, to the extent that protocols exist.

-Table 5: Performance Measurement of Ambulance Emergency Services - Victoria Timeliness 2003-04 2004-05 Expected Outcome Emergency response time (code 1)in 50 per cent of cases -metro 9 8 minutes Emergency response time (code 1)in 90 per cent of cases -metro minutes 14 13 Emergency response time (code 1)in 50 per cent of cases -statewide 9 9 minutes Emergency response time (code 1)in 90 per cent of cases -statewide 15 15 minutes
+Table 7: Performance Measurement of Ambulance Emergency Services - Victoria

+Timeliness 2003-04 Expected 2004-05 Outcome Emergency response time (code 1) in 50 per cent of cases - metro minutes 9 8 Emergency response time (code 1) in 90 per cent of cases - metro minutes 14 13 Emergency response time (code 1) in 50 per cent of cases - statewide minutes 9 9 Emergency response time (code 1) in 90 per cent of cases - statewide minutes 15 15

-Accounting for the limitations of data available in the countries, a core set of performance indicators has been recommended for emergency medical response (Gitelman et al., 2008).
+Accounting for the limitations of data available in the countries, a core set of performance indicators has been recommended for emergency medical response (Gitelman et al, 2008).